florae123/taxi-simulator-lab/README.md

 ## 2.3 Configure the Watson IoT inside the Node-RED Taxi-Simulation Tab

+With the Taxi-Simulation Tab you have following functionality.

+1. With the taxi-simulator you can create different Taxi devices inside the Watson IoT Platform.
+2. You can choose the count of the taxis you want to create.
+3. A created taxi will simulate speed and geolocation and the created data will be stored in a database.
+4. The flow contains a dashboard UI

-Create a app API-Key inside the Watson IoT Service and insert the information inside the existing Node-RED flow.
+Now you will create a app API-Key inside the Watson IoT Service and insert the information inside the existing Node-RED flow.

 1. Open the existing Watson IoT Service and press launch
 ![Watson_IoT_open](images/01_Watson_IoT_open.jpg)